rickosborne/cascades/md/16-2-6-after-weather.md

 Terry, still in the jump seat working on his paperback, exchanged hellos with her as she chose a lavatory.
 His eyes didn't linger on her objectively nice outfit or form.

-I stepped out of the galley and snuck a glance at the briefcase now occupying her seat.
+I stepped out of the galley and stole a glance at the briefcase now occupying her seat.
-It was a deep cabernet leather, oversized even for a man, with polished brass accents and locks that looked as expensive as I'd expect from her outfit.
+It was a deep cabernet leather, over-sized even for a man, with polished brass accents and locks that looked as expensive as I'd expect from her outfit.
 The woman couldn't have been much more than 5'4", so when she walked it probably looked like she was carrying a steamer trunk.

 She looked to be in her late twenties, maybe a few years older than me.